dwhelan/training/cs/README.md

 The following tools are not required but are recommended.

 ### ReSharper
-While not required, ReSharper is recommended due to its excellent refactoring and unit test support.
+ReSharper is recommended due to its excellent refactoring and unit test support.
 If you don't have ReSharper installed you can download a 30 day trial version [here](https://www.jetbrains.com/resharper/download/).

 ### Markdown